Trump signed a proclamation adding seven more countries to the full travel ban list

 While seven countries were added to the full travel ban list, 15 new countries will now face partial restrictions, CNN reported.
 The changes go into effect on January 1.

 Countries added to the full travel ban list: Laos, Sierra Leone, Burkina Faso, Mali, Niger, South Sudan and Syria.
-(Laos and Sierra Leone were already in the list of partial restrictions while South Sudan was also facing significant travel restrictions).
+(Laos and Sierra Leone had previously featured in the list of partial restrictions).

-People travelling on documents issued by the Palestinian Authority have also been included in the list of countries facing a full ban on travel to the US.
+The Trump administration has also included people travelling on documents issued by the Palestinian Authority to the list of countries facing a full ban on travel to the US.

 Countries currently facing full US travel ban: Afghanistan, Myanmar, Chad, the Republic of Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Somalia, Sudan and Yemen.